Gaye Andrews, Ph.D., MFT

 Erin Martz, Ph.D., CRC

 Erin Martz is an adjunct research professor at Portland State University and a vocational consultant for the Social Security Administration.
 Prior to this, she was an associate professor at University of Memphis and assistant professor at University of Missouri, Columbia.
 She also has taught online courses with Western Washington University.
 She has published 34 articles in peer-reviewed journals and a 2007 co-edited book (with Dr. Livneh) on coping with chronic illness and disability.
-In addition, she is currently editing a book on trauma rehabilitation that is scheduled to be published in May 2010.
 She has been awarded several fellowships, including a Fulbright Research Fellowship, U.S. Department of State (Russia), a Merit Research Fellowship, National Institute on Disability and Rehabilitation Research, and was a Researcher-in-Residence at the Organization of the Security and Co-operation in Europe, Czech Republic.

 Frederic G. Reamer, Ph.D.